 Why Save Energy and Water?

 Because energy and water account for more than $30 million in annual costs for NC State, energy management efforts are vital to minimizing costs, saving natural resources and reducing greenhouse gas emissions.
-Plus, as a publicly-funded institution, NC State is mandated by a 2007 Senate Bill 668 to reduce energy and water use 30 percent by 2015.
+Plus, as a publicly-funded institution, NC State is mandated by a 2007 Senate Bill 668 to reduce energy use by 30 percent and water use by 20 percent by 2015.

 How NC State Saves